PHYSICS 340 : Electronics and Signal Processing

 - Demonstrate ability to present the key elements of your group's project work in a written report.
 (Capability 1, 4 and 5)

 |Assessment Type||Learning Outcome Addressed|

 This text is available from the student bookshop.
-An online version is also available on Canvas.
+This year it has an orange cover.

 Numerical circuit simulations used will be based on LTSpice.
 Instructions on using LTSpice, and Spice programs in general, will be given in class.
 LTSpice IV has been installed on all Advanced Lab machines, it may also be downloaded for free from: